Raggaer/castro/en-US/home/download.md

 You can grab the latest stable release from the [github release page](https://github.com/Raggaer/castro/releases).

-However you can get the latest commit compiled at AppVeyor.
-Please note all AppVeyor releases are not tested.
+However you can get the latest commit compiled at [AppVeyor](https://ci.appveyor.com/project/Raggaer/castro). **Please note not all AppVeyor builds are tested.**

 ## Compiling